gwcbi/HERV_annotation/annotations/HERV9/README.md

 ## 9. Assign names to loci

 Create a text file mapping the locus ID to the cytogenetic band.
+The script `names_HERV9.py` creates names for each locus using the cytogenetic band.
+If multiple loci are present in the same band, a letter (a,b,c...) is added to the name.
+We compare the names we generate to the names given in the literature.

 ```bash
 ### Assign names to loci #################################################################